nsyafi09/Music-Recommender-Through-Spotify-Features-Extraction-Data/README.md

 A machine learning project I did a year back to make a music recommender system It uses a simple K-mean algorithm to cluster the features after some pre-processing
 ### To use
+1. Unpack data (Source: Kaggle)
-1. Run through Jupyter notebook
+2. Run through Jupyter notebook
-2. Input a song and the recommender will recommend songs
+3. Input a song and the recommender will recommend songs